How to Design a SaaS Marketing Funnel That Skyrockets Sales

 What is a SaaS Marketing Funnel

-A SaaS marketing funnel is a visual tool representing the stages people go through to become customers.
-The image below illustrates the factors that go into a buying decision.
+A SaaS marketing funnel is a visual tool representing the stages leads go through to become customers.
+The image below illustrates the steps potential customers go through before and after buying a software product.

-The term marketing funnel is sometimes used interchangeably with sales funnel; they both track the customer’s journey in the same way – from first contact to conversion.
+The term marketing funnel is sometimes used interchangeably with sales funnel.
+They both track the buyer journey in the same way – from first contact to conversion.
 But there is a difference.
 A marketing funnel is a strategy tool, while a sales funnel is an action-based process.

 This distinction, however, is becoming irrelevant with trends toward merging the sales and marketing functions.